Master of Science in Physician Assistant Studies

 Curriculum

-Students in ODU's Physician Assistant Studies Program divide their time between the classroom, lab and clinical sites.
+Students in ODU's Physician Assistant Studies Program divide their time between the classroom, lab, and clinical sites.

 The following 12 months are spent in various clinical sites using a medical apprenticeship model.
 Near the end of the clinical phase, students participate in an intensive board review course to prepare for the Physician Assistant National Certifying Examination (PANCE) and clinical practice.